Manhattan (TV series)

-Manhattan (sometimes styled MANH(A)TTAN) is an American drama television series based on the project of the same name that produced the first atomic weapons.
-While some historical figures appear in Manhattan, most characters are fictional, and the show is not intended to maintain historical accuracy.
+Manhattan (sometimes styled MANH(A)TTAN) is an American period drama television series depicting the Manhattan Project, the United States Army's research and development program which produced the first atomic weapons during World War II.
+Set mainly at the Los Alamos Laboratory from 1943 to 1944, the series is a largely fictionalized adaptation of true events.

-The show was the first drama production for WGN America since the revival of Tribune's production arm as Tribune Studios.
-The series premiered on WGN America on July 27, 2014.
-The series earned critical acclaim throughout its run, but failed to secure adequate ratings.
-As a result, it was canceled on February 2, 2016, after its second season, becoming the first WGN America original series to be canceled.
+The show was the first drama production for WGN America since the revival of Tribune Broadcasting's production arm as Tribune Studios.
+The series premiered on WGN America on July 27, 2014 and earned critical acclaim throughout its run, but failed to secure adequate ratings.
+As a result, it was canceled after its second season, becoming the first WGN America original series to be canceled.

 Plot

-Set in 1943 and 1944 at the time of the Manhattan Project, the series focuses on the scientists at Project Y and their families in the newly created Los Alamos, New Mexico, a town the outside world knows nothing about.
-The federal government tells the scientists only what they need to know, while the scientists keep secrets from their families.
+Set in 1943 and 1944 during the Manhattan Project and World War II, the series focuses on the scientists at Project Y and their families in the newly-created Los Alamos, New Mexico, a town the outside world knows nothing about.
+The government tells the scientists only what they need to know, while the scientists keep secrets from their families.

-The TV show is not intended to be historically accurate, but inspired by history.
-The show does reference many aspects of the actual Manhattan Project, including some historical figures, such as head scientist J. Robert Oppenheimer and his wife Kitty.
-Other contributors to the Manhattan Project, such as Nobel Laureates Enrico Fermi (who moved to the site in September 1944) and Emilio G. Segrè, do not appear.